 —a real airplane hanging from a ceiling?
 Answer: On the BGU Campus in the Mechanical Engineering Dept. (Bldg.
 55).

-—two genuine fighter planes in the middle of traffic circles?
-Answer: 1) A decommissioned Kefir jet is mounted on a traffic circle on the road to Kibbutz Hatzerim, pointing the way the Airforce Museum; 2) a decommissioned Phantom jet is mounted on the memorial traffic circle for Israel’s first astronaut, Colonel Ilan Ramon (1954-2003), near the entrance to the Airforce Technical College.
+—a genuine fighter plane in the middle of a traffic circle?
+Answer: A decommissioned Phantom jet is mounted on the memorial traffic circle for Israel’s first astronaut, Colonel Ilan Ramon (1954-2003), near the entrance to the Airforce Technical College.

 —a decommissioned battle tank in the middle of a traffic circle?
 Answer: Mounted on “Kikar ha-Mofet” traffic circle, at the intersection of Haphtali Herz imber and Rabbi Eliyahu Katz Avenues, commemorating Captain Dr. Igor Rothstein and Captain Shai Bernstein, two Be’er-Shevans who lost their lives during the Second Lebanon War in 2006.
 However, note that the muzzle of this tank is always pointing towards the Sinai Peninsula, as if eternally protecting Be’er-Sheva from another Egyptian incursion.

 –a large gorilla?
 Answer: In a small park area at the corner of Mivsta Nahshon and Mivtsa Yo’av in the Vav neighborhood and at the huge Ramot Children’s Play-Park on Avigdor Avital Way.
 There’s even a large bear.
 Perfect for picture-taking.

 –a parade float of a man seated on a ceramic toilet?
 Answer: In the Harsah Ceramic Company compound on the Hebron Road.